theo546/my-arch-setup/README.md

 HOOKS=(base udev autodetect keyboard keymap modconf block encrypt lvm2 filesystems resume fsck)
 ```
 *Note:* if you do not wish to use the hibernation feature, remove the `resume` hook.
-*Note2:* if you are only using the QWERTY keyboard layout, you can safely remove the `keymap` hook.
+*Note2:* if you are only using the QWERTY keyboard layout, you can not include the `keymap` hook.

 Add your keyboard layout in `/etc/vconsole.conf`:
 ```